CodeBear801/zoo/tech-summary/lectures/amundsen/README.md

 <img src="../resources/imgs/amundsen_datadiscovery_3.png" alt="amundsen_datadiscovery_3" width="600"/>

+Two kind of DS in LYFT:
-What if I am a new comer knows few about the company/people/data
+- What if I am a new comer knows few about the company/people/data
-Even as a Senior engineer, I don’t want to be bothered by lots of questions
+- Even as a Senior engineer, I don’t want to be bothered by lots of questions

 <img src="../resources/imgs/amundsen_datadiscovery_4.png" alt="amundsen_datadiscovery_4" width="600"/>